 The biggest risk you might encounter when it comes to street violence and crime is pick-pocketing.

 Among the risks that you should take into account when you plan on traveling to UAE, are natural disasters such as sandstorms and thunderstorms, and a constant risk of a terrorist attack, mainly in the Gulf region.

 - Visas - Visa is not required for any stays shorter than 30 days.
 Be sure that your passport is valid for at least six months from the day of your return.
 However, if you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 - Currency - Dirham is the official currency in the United Arab Emirates.
 Dirhams have a constant exchange rate, in which 3.67 = 1 USD.
 This is the only currency that never fluctuates and is constant.

 - Weather - With extremely high temperatures that go as far up as 50C, the United Arab Emirates is infamous for its very hot spells.
 The hottest months are from June to September, so if you're planning your trip during those months, be sure to avoid direct long-term sun exposure and drink a lot of fluids.

 - Airports - The largest airports in the country are in Dubai (Dubai International Airport) and Abu Dhabi (Abu Dhabi International Airport).
 The most famous UAE airlines are Emirates and Etihad Airways.
 Visit JetRadar for cheap flight deals.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to United Arab Emirates, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to the United Arab Emirates, since it covers not only the costs of medical problems but also theft and loss of valuables.

 United Arab Emirates Weather Averages (Temperatures)